 The Capital Market Authority does not make any representations as to the accuracy or completeness of this Base Prospectus, and expressly disclaims any liability whatsoever for any loss arising from, or incurred in reliance upon, any part of this Base Prospectus.
-Prospective purchasers of Notes issued under the Programme should conduct their own due diligence on the accuracy of the information relating to the Notes.
+Prospective purchasers of the Trust Certificates issued under the Programme should conduct their own due diligence on the accuracy of the information relating to the Trust Certificates.
 If a prospective purchaser does not understand the contents of this Base Prospectus he or she should consult an authorised financial adviser.